 East All-Academic team in 1990 and 1991 ... his jersey was the first hockey sweater to be retired by BC ... earned a silver medal with Team USA during the 1990 Goodwill Games in Seattle ... played for Team USA again during the 1992 Winter Olympics in Albertville, France ... selected by the New Jersey Devils in the 1989 NHL Entry Draft ... graduated from BC in 1991 with a degree in finance and marketing and was a member of the Dean's List.
 David is retired from pro hockey after a ten-year pro career primarily in the minors including a three-year run with Klagenfurt of the Austrian A league.
-David had NHL stints with New Jersey, Boston and Florida.
+David had NHL stints with New Jersey, Boston and Florida and now lives in Naples, Flor. doing financial planning for professional athletes.